Strasburg, Nats bats power past Cubs 8-4 - News 12 Now

 Anthony Rendon and Matt Wieters hit back-to-back homers against John Lackey (5-9) during Washington’s four-run second inning.
 After the Cubs pulled within three at 6-3, Daniel Murphy went deep in the fifth.

-It was a rough day for the Cubs, who cut veteran catcher Miguel Montero after he criticized pitcher Jake Arrieta for his role in the Nationals’ seven steals in Tuesday’s 6-1 win over the World Series champions.
-Then reigning NL MVP Kris Bryant departed with an apparent right ankle injury.
+The Cubs lost for the fourth time in six games to drop back to .500 at 39-39.
+They cut veteran catcher Miguel Montero after he criticized pitcher Jake Arrieta for his role in the Nationals’ seven steals Tuesday night, and then reigning NL MVP Kris Bryant departed with a right ankle sprain.

+“Things happen.
+You have to fix them when things happen,” Cubs manager Joe Maddon said.
+“You don’t cry.
+Of course suboptimal, no question.”

+“We have a game to win tomorrow,” Maddon said. “(Bryant) will not be starting, obviously, so we’ll try to figure it out in another way.”

-Strasburg (9-2) allowed three runs, two earned, and four hits in his first win against the Cubs.
+Strasburg (9-2) allowed three runs, two earned, and four hits before leaving with back spasms.
 He improved to 6-1 in his last nine starts.

+“He had it going on tonight,” Nationals manager Dusty Baker said.
+“You could just sort of tell when he left last night that he was going to be ready.
+Today, he had that kind of look in his eyes.”

-Ryan Zimmerman drove in two runs for the NL East-leading Nationals, who have won two in a row over the Cubs after dropping Monday’s series opener.
+Ryan Zimmerman drove in two runs for the NL East-leading Nationals, who have won two in a row over the World Series champions after dropping Monday’s series opener.

-Willison Contreras and Anthony Rizzo homered for Chicago, which has dropped four of six.
+Willison Contreras and Anthony Rizzo homered for Chicago.
 Lackey allowed a season-high eight runs and nine hits over 5 1/3 innings.

 Strasburg rebounded after allowing five earned runs in five innings during a no-decision against Cincinnati on Friday.
 He retired nine of his first 10 batters and struck out the side in the second and third innings.